moleculerjs/site/source/docs/index.md

 - supports versioned services

 {% note warn Requirements %}
-Source code of Moleculer is written in ES2015.
+Moleculer is written in ES2015.
 The minimum version of NodeJS is **v6.x.x**.
 {% endnote %}

 ## How fast?